FK Velež Mostar: Before World War II (1922–1941)

 On 26 June 1922, in a suburb of Mostar called Sjeverni logor, Velež Mostar were founded with the prefix RŠD (Radničko športsko društvo) or Workers' Sports Club.
 The initiative came from Gojko Vuković, a revolutionary and respected citizen of Mostar who, at that time, enjoyed great authority both among workers and among prominent citizens of the city.
-There were many suggestions for the name, however according to an urban legend the name Velež was picked due to the nearby mountain, as there was nothing higher.
+There were many suggestions for the name, however the name Velež eventually came from the name of a nearby mountain, highest in the vicinity of the city.
 Velež's first kits were black and white due to destitution and poverty.
 Velež only started playing in red after a board member named Vaso Pucarić brought them from Zagreb.
 Velež's first derby with another club from Mostar, Zrinjski was canceled after Zrinjski's players wanted Velež's players to take off the red stars from their kits and Velež refused to do so.
 The club was sympathetic to worker's rights and socialism, which made it a big target from the Kingdom of Yugoslavia, who frequently harassed players and supporters.
 Before the war there existed a league for clubs within the city: Velež, Zrinjski, SK Vardar and the JSK (Jugoslovenski sportski klub).
 Velež had won this competition twice in the 1929 and 1930 seasons.
 At one point during this time 3,500 people were members of Velež.
 On 1 September 1940 Velež played a friendly versus a team from Podgorica called Crna Gora.
 After the game players and those in attendance started a protest against the Yugoslav government on the streets of Mostar.
 Police shot at demonstrators and in 2 days the club was banned.
 During the Second World War many members of Velež joined the Yugoslav Partisans and 77 footballers from Velež were said to have lost their lives during the war.
 9 players were awarded the Order of the People's Hero award by the new socialist government, 8 of which posthumously.
 The only living player given the medal was former captain Mehmed Trbonja.